-Learning insurance domain is very hot now a days.
+Learning personal insurance domain is very hot now a days.
 Since Mainframe technologies are using extensively in this domain.

 Learning Insurance domain starts with understanding Terms: